-Passport Health Plan by Molina Healthcare has implemented the HIPAA NPI requirements.
+Passport by Molina Healthcare has implemented the HIPAA NPI requirements.
 Beginning May 23, 2008, HIPAA standard transactions must include NPIs.
 No legacy identifiers (other than the billing/pay-to provider's Tax ID number) may be included on HIPAA standard transactions as of May 23, 2008.
-Non-compliant transactions will be rejected by Passport Health.
+Non-compliant transactions will be rejected by Passport.

 Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the Secretary of Health and Human Services (HHS) was required to adopt a national standard unique identifier for covered healthcare providers.
 On January 23, 2004, the Secretary published the Final Rule that adopted the National Provider Identifier (NPI) as the standard unique identifier.
 The Centers for Medicare and Medicaid Services (CMS) has developed the National Plan and Provider Enumeration System (NPPES) to identify providers and assign NPIs.